christopherhuntley/ba505-docs/Tutorials/HealthStatsProject/Readme.md

 ## Instructions
 1. __Open the `Part3.ipynb` file in Jupyter.__ The file already has the corrected Python code from the last class.
 As before, fill in the first couple Markdown cells as asked.
 Yoiu can copy from previous versions if you like.
-2. __Scroll down (and run) to the cell that starts with `# Goal: Extract the data from the file`__ Use NumPy's `genfromtxt()` function to read the file into the rows variable.
+2. __Scroll down (and run) to the cell that starts with `# Goal: Extract the data from the file`__ Import Numpy and then use NumPy's `genfromtxt()` function to read the file into the rows variable.
 You will need to supply a `dtype` that specifies the column names and data types.
 4. __Delete the cell that starts with `# Goal: Scrub and convert the data`.__ We don't need it anymore!
 5. __Scroll down to the cell that starts with `# Goal: for each row ...`__ Use NumPy to calculate arrays of waist-to-hip ratios and shape codes.
 (Use NumPy's element-wise operations for both of these.
 You should no longer need a for loop.)
 Then add columns to your rows array with the new data.
 Don't forget to do update the `dtype` for the array to include the new columns.
 6. __Use Python to write the results to disk.__ As before, write the data to an HTML table to a file called `StatsResults.html`.
 Then use NumPy's `savetxt()` function to write it to a CSV file called `StatsResults.csv`.